 Bag limits place restrictions on the maximum number of fish that can be possessed daily by an angler.
+Bag limits can apply to individual species or to a species aggregate, i.e. groupers.

 Changing a bag limit would be expected to change the length of a season by slowing or raising the rate of harvest.
 Bag limits may increase discards.